Last Updated: 7/8/2023 | July 8th, 2023

 Especially on rooms I’ll only be in for a few hours.

 I look at prices for hotels and private rooms and think, “Well, a dorm is only $10, so why not?!”

 True, I often regret that decision since I also don’t get a good night’s rest but money is money — and hostels are cheap!

 2. They provide me with on-the-ground information about what budget travelers and backpackers are doing.
-(First came the backpackers, then everyone else, I like to say.)
+(First come the backpackers, then everyone else, I like to say.)
 Backpackers and hostel staff know where to find things to do on a budget.
 They have lots of hacks and are a good source of information and resources I might not know about.